Energy and Fluid Systems Practice (CHNG2803)

 Unit of study rules

-Ability to conduct mass and energy balances, and the integration of these concepts to solve real chemical engineering problems.
-Ability to understand basic principles of physical chemistry, physics and mechanics.
+Ability to conduct mass and energy balances, and the integration of these concepts to solve real chemical engineering problems Ability to understand basic principles of physical chemistry, physics and mechanics.
 Ability to use mathematics of calculus (including vector calculus) and linear algebra, and carry out computations with MATLAB and MS EXCEL.
 Ability to read widely outside of the technical literature, and to synthesise arguments based on such literature.
-Ability to write coherent reports and essays based on qualitative and quantitative information., (MATH1001 OR MATH1901) AND (MATH1002 OR MATH1902) AND (MATH1003 OR MATH1903) AND (MATH1005 OR MATH1015 OR MATH1905) AND ENGG1801 AND CHNG1103 AND (CHEM1101 OR CHEM1901) AND (CHEM1102 OR CHEM1902)
+Ability to write coherent reports and essays based on qualitative and quantitative information.

 Study this unit outside a degree